Family Visas UK

 2. Submit the completed ILR application online by paying the Home Office UKVI fees for the ILR application unless you have been granted a fee waiver for your ILR application as a bereaved partner;

-3. Book your biometrics appointments with the UKVCAS by creating an account on the UKVCAS web portal;
+3. Book your biometrics appointments with the TLSContact by creating an account on the TLSContact web portal;

 4. Upload all the supporting documents online before the biometrics enrolment appointment date;

 5. Attend your biometrics enrolment appointment.
-You should take your BRP card, your passport and your biometrics appointment letter with you when you attend your biometrics appointment;
+You should take your passport and your biometrics appointment letter with you when you attend your biometrics appointment;

 6. Wait for a decision on your ILR application which will be made normally within 3 to 6 months from the biometrics enrolment date.